Week 41: Hojojutsu: Transport

-- Day 285: Boat transport – To help prisoner keep their balance, they were tied in a different way when traveling by boat.
+- Day 285: Boat transport – To help prisoners keep their balance, they were tied in a different way when traveling by boat.
 The demon tie position from Day 110 was a way to do this.
-These ties usually attach the waist, the elbows and the wrists on each side to secure the postion.
+These ties usually attach the waist, the elbows and wrists on each side to secure the position.
 Explore how different arm positions influence balance.
-Do you think it is possible to have a inescapable tie that you can swim in?
+Do you think it is possible to have an inescapable tie that you can swim in?

 - Day 286: Arm positions – Even if the vast majority of the honnawa ties are box tie position, find other body positions in hojojutsu litterature and try out those ties.

 - Day 287: Disapearing Ties – Using daisy chain techniques allows to create ties that can be untied by simply pulling on the rope.
 These were used to easily get the rope back after an execution or to exchange prisoners without divulging the pattern.
 By walking straigth forward with someone holding the rope, the tie can progressively untie itself.
 Try out different disapearing tie design and remove the rope by pulling in different ways.

 - Fujita Seiko – Zukai Torinawajutsu p60 PDF